 Papua New Guinea is in Oceania, and consists of a group of islands including the eastern half of the island of New Guinea between the Coral Sea and the South Pacific Ocean, east of Indonesia.
 The climate is tropical monsoon and slight seasonal temperature variation.
 The official language is English.
 It is spoken widely in business and government circles.
 Dialects such as Pidgin English and Hiri Motu are commonly used.
 The main religions are Christianity and indigenous beliefs.
 The economy of Papua New Guinea is richly endowed with natural resources, but exploitation has been hampered by the rugged terrain and the high cost of developing infrastructure.
 Agriculture provides a subsistence livelihood for the bulk of the population.
 Papua New Guineans are generally friendly and hospitable, but they can be suspicious of expatriates, whom they may suspect of wanting to exploit them.
 Expatriate business dress is suited to the warm, tropical climate in the form of a lightweight suit and tie for men, and lightweight clothing for women.
 The security risk for expatriates in Papua New Guinea is high.
 Risks include violent crime, burglary, hold-ups, muggings, assault, carjacking and rape.
 The currency of Papua New Guinea is the Papua New Guinea Kina (PGK).
 Medical facilities are very basic.
 Serious or complex medical treatment may require evacuation which can be very expensive.
 Cases of Zika virus and Chikungunya virus as well as drug resistant TB have been reported.
-The population of Papua New Guinea is 7 Million (2017 est.), while the inflation rate is 5.8% (June 2017).
+The population of Papua New Guinea is 8.1 Million (2018 est.), while the inflation rate (CPI) is 4.7% for Papua New Guinea as at December 2017.
+For a single Expat, the personal income tax rate in Papua New Guinea is progressive up to 42%.

 Cost Of Living